cubiclesoft/php-decomposer/README.md

 At the end of a Decomposer run, it outputs any 'warnings' it encountered as well as any 'failed' files.
 Warnings are emitted for very specific functions that are known to cause issues and will likely require a patch.
 Failed files are emitted for a variety of reasons and may or may not result in functional output.

-Any patches should be extremely laser-focused such that they are idempotent since Decomposer will always attempt to apply all patches before instrumenting.
+Any patches should be extremely laser-focused such that they are idempotent since Decomposer will always attempt to apply all patches before instrumenting every time it runs.

 How It Works
 ------------